Paul Galdone: Early life

 He was born in Budapest and he emigrated to the United States in 1921.
 He studied art at the Art Student's League and New York School for Industrial Design.
 He served in the US Army during World War II.

 Career and honors

-He illustrated nearly all of Eve Titus' books, including Basil of Baker Street series which was translated to the screen in the animated Disney film, The Great Mouse Detective.
+Galdone illustrated nearly all of Eve Titus' books, including Basil of Baker Street series which was translated to the screen in the animated Disney film, The Great Mouse Detective.
 Galdone and Titus were nominated for Caldecott Medals for Anatole (1957) and Anatole and the Cat (1958).
 The titles were later named Caldecott Honor books in 1971.

+His books Anatole (1956); Tom, Tom the Piper's Son (1964); and The Little Red Hen (1973) received starred reviews from Kirkus Reviews.

+His retellings of classic tales like The Little Red Hen have become staples.

-He was posthumously awarded the 1996 Kerlan Award for his contribution to children's literature.
-His retellings of classic tales like The Little Red Hen or Three Billy Goats Gruff have become staples.
+He was posthumously awarded the 1996 Kerlan Award for his contributions to children's literature.

 Death

-On November 7, 1986 at aged 79, he died of a heart attack in Nyack, New York.
+On November 7, 1986 at age 79, he died of a heart attack in Nyack, New York.